 This article is intended to give an overview of how we use static TCP port assignments (sometimes referred to as TCP Proxy) to communicate with Atlona switchers and connected devices.
 This has been implemented on many newer Atlona products including the OMEGA Family.
 These port assignments are fixed and are in addition to the standard TCP port that can be assigned through the web interface or API.
 That standard TCP port talks directly to the MCU of a device whereas the proxy ports are an open tunnel directly to a serial port (RS-232 port).
-These physical serial ports can be very useful in controlling displays and sources from many manufacturers.
+These physical serial ports can be especially useful in controlling displays and sources from many manufacturers.

-If you have ever used standard Atlona RS-232 Zone commands you are familiar with communicating to the serial ports.
+If you have ever used standard Atlona RS-232 Zone commands, you are familiar with communicating to the serial ports.
 These TCP Proxy ports above 9000 replace those zone commands and send data directly to the serial (RS-232) port.
-Sending directly to the device simplifies the commands significantly since you don't need RS232ZoneX[command] - you just need whats in the brackets.
+Sending directly to the device simplifies the commands significantly since you don't need RS232ZoneX[command] - you just need what's in the brackets.

-First thing to know is port 9000 always talks directly to the MCU of the device at the address (e.g. you have an AT-OME-MS42 at 172.20.1.43 with the TCP port set at default of 23 - you can reach the MCU at port 23 or port 9000 when connecting to 172.20.1.43).
+First thing to know is port 9000 always talks directly to the MCU of the device at the address (e.g., you have an AT-OME-MS42 at 172.20.1.43 with the TCP port set at default of 23 - you can reach the MCU at port 23 or port 9000 when connecting to 172.20.1.43).
 From this connection you can use standard API commands for the device.

 Beyond port 9000 we need to understand the layout since Atlona makes many switchers with varying connectivity.
 Let's start by looking at the back of a few switchers from the OMEGA Family.
 Below we see an image of the AT-OME-MS42.
-The port numbers count up with the physical ports from left to right starting at port 9001.
+The port numbers increment with the physical ports from left to right starting at port 9001.

-We keep counting up from left to right until all the compatible ports are accounted for.
+We keep incrementing from left to right until all the compatible ports are accounted for.
 The AT-OME-MS42 only has two compatible ports, the HDBaseT port (since the RX unit has a serial port) and the RS232 console port of the MS42 itself (note: the display control protocol must be set to RS-232 on the MS42 for that local port to work).

 NOTE: Port 9004 for the serial connection of the PS62 will be implemented in future firmware release.